“What do you mean when I use the word “muggle”?

 This was how I explained my use of the word Muggle to a friend of mine who asked and was unsure if it was an insult or not.
 It’s merely a way of defining two separate societies.
 Those with special needs and those without.

-I appreciate that most grown ups don’t know the reference im making to Harry Potter.
+I appreciate that most grown-ups don’t know the reference I’m making to Harry Potter.
 But surely if you don’t know what the word means how can you be offended by it in the first place?!
-Just because i didn’t use the acceptable definition of a child without special needs?
+Just because I didn’t use the accepted definition of a child without special needs?

-Lets take a look shall we at all the offensive words my children could get labelled with:
+Let’s take a look shall we at all the offensive words my children could get labeled with:

-And your offended by the word Muggle!?
-The list to describe children without a disability consists of words like normal, ordinary, mainstream, able bodied, functioning, social able, and neurotypical.
+And you’re offended by the word Muggle!?
+The list to describe children without a disability consists of words like normal, ordinary, mainstream, able-bodied, functioning, social able, and neurotypical.
 I find these words offensive but nobody has an issue using them in front of me on a daily basis.
-The opposite to all these words are negatives and i refuse to use them as they serve to highlight the faults in my own children.
+The opposite to all these words are negatives and I refuse to use them as they serve to highlight the faults in my own children.

 So no, in my eyes Cody and Jesse are special.
 They are magic.
 They have abilities no one else does.
 They are exciting and talented.
 They can achieve things others can’t.
 They live a different and extraordinary life.

 I never considered using muggle to insult anyone.
 I used it so I didn’t insult my own kids!